-Boxers have ears that fold naturally.
-If you see a Boxer with their erect ears, it means they have been cropped.
+And their ears fold naturally.
+If you see a Boxer with their erect ears, it means they’ve been cropped.
 Similarly, they have naturally short tails, but some owners have the tails docked or removed.

-The AKC states that cropping and docking maintain the breed characteristics, although more Boxer owners are leaving their pups au naturel.
+The AKC breed standard states that cropping and docking maintain the breed characteristics, although more Boxer owners leave their pups au naturel.

 How big do Boxer dogs get?

-Boxers are known for their smooth, shiny, short coat.
-Their coats are either fawn (light tan, reddish-brown, or mahogany) or brindle (tiger-striped black lines on a fawn coat), or white.
+Coat colors can range from fawn (light tan, reddish-brown, or mahogany) to brindle (tiger-striped black lines on a fawn coat) or white.

-Some Boxers may appear to have a solid black coat, but this is called reverse brindle.
+Some Boxers may appear to have a solid black coat called reverse brindle.
 It just means that the brindle stripes are so thick that they mask the fawn coat underneath.

-Twenty to twenty-five percent of Boxers will be born with white coats.
+20 to 25 percent of Boxers will be born with white coats.

 The AKC sets a standard that Boxers should have two-thirds of their coats as fawn or brindle, making white boxers disqualified from participating in an AKC dog show.

-Despite their large, muscular, and powerful build, Boxers have an innocent heart of gold.
-They make excellent family dogs and beloved babysitters due to their protective and loyal temperament.
+Despite their powerful build, Boxers have an innocent heart of gold.
+They make excellent family dogs and beloved babysitters due to their protective and loyal personality.

-They are known as being “shadow” dogs, meaning they will follow their owners everywhere.
+They’re known as “shadow” dogs for following their owners everywhere.

 Are Boxers dangerous?